EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 attacker gets increased control over the attack and can create an arbitrary large amplification factor.
 An amplification attack using publish-subscribe is illustrated in {{ampmulti_ps}}.
-If each response is a times larger than the request, the attacker sends k subscriptions, and then publishes n times, and a * n >> k, the amplification factor is k.
+If each response is a times larger than the request, the attacker sends k subscriptions, and then publishes n times, the amplification factor is larger than k * a * n / (k + a * n).
 Note that the attacker controls the variables a, k, and n.

 ~~~~